Tooth Extractions in Allentown, PA

 If you think you may need to have a tooth extracted, please call our Allentown dental office.
 We'll arrange a convenient consultation with one Dr. Amir Mojahed or Dr. Sunny Mojahed, so we can discuss all your options and decide if a tooth extraction is the right choice for you.

 Our dental team understands that losing a tooth to extraction can seem overwhelming.
-If you’ve been told that you need a tooth removed, please call our Allentown, PA dental office, so we can provide the care you need to protect your oral health.
+However, if you've been told that you need a tooth removed, please call our Allentown, PA dental office, so we can provide the care you need to protect your oral health.

 - Expect Compassionate Care in a Friendly Setting